 Despite Sneed’s claims, Glossip was not known as a violent man.
 Before Van Treese’s murder, Glossip had neither a criminal record nor any history of violence.

 Nevertheless, prosecutors made their case against Glossip and alleged that he gradually stole money over the years due to his own lack of financial prosperity and disappointment at how his professional career was turning out.
 Prosecutors made these claims despite the fact that Glossip had received bonuses for 11 out of the 12 months in 1996 for bringing in significant profits to the hotel.

-That said, Glossip’s delay in talking about Sneed’s confession to him just after the murder didn’t make him look good.
-And with Sneed claiming that Glossip commissioned the murder, the prosecution apparently had enough to get a conviction.
-So it is that Richard Glossip sits on death row.
+That said, Glossip’s delay in talking about Sneed’s confession after the murder didn’t make him look good.
+And with Sneed claiming that Glossip commissioned the murder, the prosecution apparently had enough to get a conviction that placed Richard Glossip on death row, where he remains today.

 Cracks In The Story